uri-interop/interface/README.md

 Implementations MAY validate component values; the implementation MUST throw _LogicException_ (or an extension thereof) when a component value is invalid.

-Implementations MAY define additional class members not defined in these interfaces.

 Implementations advertised as readonly or immutable MUST be deeply readonly or immutable; they MUST NOT encapsulate any references, resources, mutable objects, objects or arrays encapsulating references or resources or mutable objects, and so on.

+Implementations MAY define additional class members not defined in these interfaces; implementations advertised as readonly or immutable MUST make those additional class members deeply readonly or immutable.

 Notes: